-i.
-Based on a voluntary request of a fully retired individual who is no longer working in the field of HIIM.
-The individual may retire and begin work in a field unrelated to HIIM so long as he or she no longer holds any HIIM responsibilities.
+- ii.
+Based on CCHIIM appeals committee or AHIMA Professional Ethics Committee decision regarding misconduct. - e.
+Retired: Based on the voluntary request of a fully retired individual who is no longer working in the field of HIIM.
+The individual may retire and begin work in the field unrelated to HIIM so long as he or she no longer holds any HIIM responsibilities.
 The individual's credential(s) must be active and in good standing at the time of the request.
 Retired requests must be done in writing.
 Requests can be submitted to Certification@ahima.org.
-In order to re-activate a retired credential, a three hundred (\$300.00) re-activation fee will be required.
+To re-activate a retired credential, the credential must be retired for a period of at least 24 months and must take the current exam for each credential being un-retired.
 Re-activation requests can be submitted to Certification@ahima.org.
-An individual falling under the retired status must use the term "retired" following his or her credential in order to differentiate from the Active Status credential, e.g. John Smith, RHIA (Retired).

-Note: Credential holders who are retired may continue to maintain recertification requirements and uphold an active credential, if they so choose.
+An individual falling under the retired status must use the term "retired" following his or her credential to differentiate from the Active Status credential, e.g., John Smith, RHIA (Retired).
+Note: Credential holders who are retired may continue to maintain the CEU recertification requirement and uphold an active credential if they choose so.

-e.
+f.
 Voluntarily Relinquished: Based on a voluntary request of an individual who no longer wishes to maintain his or her credential and voluntarily withdraws from the recertification process.
 The individual's credential(s) must be active and in good standing at the time of the request.
 Voluntarily relinquished requests must be done in writing.
 Requests can be submitted to Certification@ahima.org.
 Once a credential has been voluntarily relinquished it cannot be placed back into an active status.
-The certification examination must be passed again to re-activate the credential.
+The certification examination must be re-taken and pass to re-activate the credential.